Girgias/php-rfcs/container-offset-behaviour.md

 Our solution is to add legacy dimension handlers to classes that implement `ArrayAccess` reproducing the current behaviour for appending, fetching and fetch-appending;
 except if the class also implements one of the new dedicated interfaces.

+##### Changes to `SplObjectStorage`

+As mentioned previously, the current implementation of `SplObjectStorage::offsetExists()` violates the expectations of `isset()`, however with the implementation of the new algorithm this is fixed, which leads to a behavioural change.

+Moreover, `SplObjectStorage` defines the following methods which are aliases to the dimension handler methods:

+- `SplObjectStorage::contains()` for `SplObjectStorage::offsetExists()`
+- `SplObjectStorage::detatch()` for `SplObjectStorage::offsetUnset()`
+- `SplObjectStorage::attach()` for `SplObjectStorage::offsetSet()`

+However, extending `SplObjectStorage` and overwriting one of the alias methods does _not_ modify the behaviour of using the offset access operators.
+As such we propose to deprecate the aliases in favour of the normal offset methods.

+##### Changes to `MultipleIterator`

+The implementation of `MultipleIterator` shares the same internal object handlers as `SplObjectStorage`.
+This means it also supported the various offset access operators as a consequence.
+As the dimension handlers would no longer be part of the object handlers, this results in `MultipleIterator` not supporting them any longer.

+As it does not implement `ArrayAccess` and there are no tests covering this behaviour, it seems to us that this iterator was never designed to be accessed with the offset access operators.

+As such we do not intend to formally implement any interfaces and support for using offset access operators with `MultipleIterator` objects would be removed.

 #### Changes to array offset handling